National Museum of Transportation: Trolleys

-The Neil F. Norkaitis Demonstration Trolley Line was originally established in the 1990s.
-After the museum acquired SLPS #1743 from the San Francisco Municipal Railway, a group of volunteers installed approximately 1,000 feet of overhead wire above a section of the former Union Pacific mainline near the Abbott Building, allowing restored historical trolleys to operate.
-In 1998, PTC #2740 was fully restored by Museum of Transportation Trolley Volunteers(MTTV) and added to the operating fleet, while #1743 was placed in storage.
+A working trolley line was established in the 1990s after the museum acquired SLPS #1743 from the San Francisco Municipal Railway.
+A group of volunteers installed about 1,000 feet of overhead wire above a section of the former Union Pacific mainline near the Abbott Building, allowing restored historical trolleys to operate.
+In 1998, PTC #2740 was restored by Museum of Transportation Trolley Volunteers and added to the operating fleet, while #1743 was placed in storage.

-In 1997, MTTV began renovating Water Works #10.
-Although the project was initially intended to be cosmetic, the group decided to undertake a full operational rebuild due to the trolley’s relatively good condition despite decades of inactivity.
+In 1997, MTTV began renovating Water Works #10, at first cosmetically, and then mechanically.
 After three and a half years of work, #10 became operational once again.
-On Memorial Day 2001, it ran for the first time in 46 years; by the summer of 2002, it had joined MTTV’s active fleet.
+On Memorial Day 2001, it ran for the first time in 46 years; by the summer of 2002, it had joined the museum's active fleet.

 Originally, the demonstration trolley line was a straight route, requiring trolleys to travel back and forth.
-When MTTV acquired some tracks from a streetcar loop in Boston, volunteers opted to add a loop at the east end.
+Volunteers added a loop at the east end after the museum acquired some tracks from a streetcar loop in Boston.
 Construction began in spring 2002 and was completed in March 2003.
-As a result, all trolleys except #2740 can run around the loop and back from the direction it came.
+All trolleys except #2740 can run around the loop and back from the direction it came.
 Around the same time, a high-level platform was built in front of the Roberts Pavilion to accommodate the newly acquired CTA rapid transit car #44 for passenger loading and unloading.

-In 2011, MTTV initiated a track extension project intended to connect the line to the Lindburg Automobile Center.
-As of 2025, this extension remains under construction, but once completed, visitors will be able to travel by trolley between the Roberts building and the automobile building.
+In 2011, MTTV began adding track to connect the line to the Lindburg Automobile Center, enabling visitors to ride the trolley between the Roberts building and the automotive exhibits.
+The project remains uncompleted as of 2025.

 On May 21, 2016, SLPS #1743 returned to service on the 50th anniversary of the end of streetcar operations in St. Louis.
-In 2024, the line was officially named the Neil F. Norkaitis Demonstration Trolley Line in honor of the former trolley operations director.
+In 2024, the line was named the Neil F. Norkaitis Demonstration Trolley Line after the former trolley operations director.